mgcth/mladen/content/posts/ifk-smhi.md

 parameter: 122, info: Diffuse irradiance [W/m²]
 ```

-We are interested in parameter 117 here and can get a
+We are interested in parameter 117 here.
-multi-point response from STRÅNG.
 First, let's find out how
 far back in time we can get the data from

 ```python
 strang.available_parameters[117].time_from
 ```

-giving
+which tells us

 ```python
 datetime.datetime(1999, 1, 1, 0, 0, tzinfo=tzutc())
 ```

-So, now we can get the data aggregated `daily`
+Now, we can get a multi-point response of the data for that
+day aggregated `daily`

 ```python
 data = strang.get_multipoint(117, "1999-01-01", "daily")